Autonomous and Adaptive Navigation for Terrestrial-Aerial Bimodal Vehicles: Results

 To demonstrate the superiority of the proposed navigation framework, we conduct benchmark comparisons against the previous works on terrestrial-aerial navigation in two-folds: the terrestrial-aerial planning and the terrestrial controller.

 \emph{\textbf{1) Comparison of Terrestrial-Aerial Planning:}} We conduct comparisons between the proposed planning method and Fan's \cite{fan2019autonomous}.
 Specifically, each algorithm runs for 50 times independently in a $20\times20\times3m$ simulation environment with 80 randomly deployed obstacles.
 We only compare planning methods and do not include terrestrial-aerial motion controllers in the simulation tests.
 The distance between the starting and goal positions is $16m$.
 We also set up a huge barricade between the starting and goal positions, requiring the robot to fly over it.
 All the computations are done on a 2.9 GHz processor with 16 GB RAM.
 The velocity and acceleration limits are set as $3m/s$ and $4m/s^2$.
 As shown in Tab.\ref{tab:planner_cmp}, the proposed planner finds trajectories with less computing time, better smoothness (integral of the squared acceleration), and higher success rate.
 Firstly, our planner both refines the trajectories' smoothness and dynamical feasibility, which are not considered in Fan's \cite{fan2019autonomous}.
-In addition, the motion-primitive based method in Fan's \cite{fan2019autonomous} is time-consuming and incomplete, which may fail to generate feasible trajectories when facing complex environments, resulting in a low success rate even with a higher computing time.
-Therefore, our method outperforms Fan's \cite{fan2019autonomous} in both time efficiency and planning performance.
+As shown in Fig.\ref{pic:benchmark_diagram}, the trajectory generated by Fan's \cite{fan2019autonomous} method is sub-optimal.
+In addition, the motion-primitive based method in Fan's \cite{fan2019autonomous} is incomplete, which may fail to generate feasible trajectories when facing complex environments, resulting in a low success rate even with a higher computing time.
+Therefore, our method performs better in both time efficiency and planning performance.